 - Tzaneen Town is a Provincial Growth Point. - Industrial and Business Development is concentrated in Tzaneen Town.
 According to SDF, residential, formed business, industrial, infrastructural, social and economic development should be encouraged in Tzaneen Town. - Bulk infrastructure, insufficient water, sewer and electricity supply presents a serious threat to the new development.

 f) Politsi

-- Portion 14 and 34 of the farm Dwarsfontein 541LT was purchased by Council for the purpose of farm worker housing.
-HDA to assist with the planning process. - Council must budget for appointment of service provider to develop a process plan and densification on 2018/19 financial year. - The matter is still with the HDA
+Portion 14 and 34 of the farm Dwarsfontein 541LT was purchased by Council for the purpose of farm worker housing.
+HDA to assist with the planning process.

 KPA 2: BASIC SERVICES AND INFRASTRUCTURE

 CIVIL ENGINEERING SERVICES